daghersirene/DrinkMixer/README.md

    * The user browses a list of recipes that have saved in the past.
    * The user uses filters to narrow the number of items in the list if the list is excessively long.

+**Use Case 2: Selecting a recipe**
+**Basic Flow:**
+   * A user visits the DrinkMixer app and logs in with their username and password.
+   * The user picks ingredients from a drop down.
+   * The user searches for recipes after selecting ingredients.
+   * A list of cocktails is generated based on the input criteria.
+   * The user uses filters to narrow the number of items in the list if it is excessively long.
+   * The user clicks on the desired cocktails.
+   * The user can view detailed information and instructionns for each recipe.

+**Use Case 3: Browsing recipe**
+**Basic Flow:**
+   * A user visits the DrinkMixer app and logs in with their username and password.
+   * The user selects the option to browse recipes.
+   * The user selects filtering options, such as liquor type or skill level.
+   * The user clicks on the desired recipe.
+   * The user can view detailed information and instructions for each recipe.

+**Use Case 4: Saving recipe**
+**Basic Flow:**
+   * A user visits the DrinkMixer app and logs in with their username and password.
+   * The user selects the option to browse recipes.
+   * The user selects filtering options, such as liquor type or skill level.
+   * The user clicks on the desired recipe.
+   * The user can view detailed information and instructions for each recipe.

+**Use Case 5: Saving recipe**
+**Basic Flow:**
+   * A user visits the DrinkMixer app and logs in with their username and password.
+   * The user selects the option to browse recipes.
+   * The user selects filtering options, such as liquor type or skill level.
+   * The user clicks on the desired recipe.
+   * The user can view detailed information and instructions for each recipe.

 ## Use-Case Diagram